rafaelbco/rbco.caseclasses/README.txt

 ========

 The goal of this project is to provide a compact syntax to define simple "struct-like" (or "record- like", "bean-like") classes.
-The resulting classes are very similar to namedtuple_, but mutable.
+The resulting classes are very similar to namedtuple_, but mutable, with a nicer syntax and more features.

 Here's a summary of the features:

+- It's possible to define default values for fields.
 - Useful ``__repr__`` and ``__str__`` implementations.
 - Structural equality, i.e, useful ``__eq__`` and ``__ne__`` implementations.
 - ``copy`` method (copy-constructor).
+- Conversion from/to dictionary and tuple.
 - `__slots__`_ declaration to improve performance and prevent assignment on unknown fields.
 - It's possible to define custom methods.
 - Supports inheritance.